Travel from China to Vietnam by Railway

 TRAVEL TO BEIJING, CAPITAL OF CHINA AND STARTING POINT OF YOUR CHINA JOURNEY BY TRAIN

 The city of Beijing can be reached from most major cities in Europe, Australia and the US with numerous non-stop flights.
 The city of Beijing is the capital of China and the starting point of your train journey from China to Vietnam.

-A modern, clean and multifaceted city offers itself to the visitor of Beijing.
+Beijing is a modern, clean and multifaceted city with a long history and a huge cultural heritage.
 Often the first sight of the dimensions of Beijing leaves the visitor breathless.
 But once you get used to the crowds of people and the traffic jams and look behind the scenes of the modern glass facades of the skyscrapers, Beijing turns out to be a rather trendy and modern city, with a culturally rich past.

 When visiting Beijing, a visit from the Temple of Heaven should not be missing.
 For five centuries, the Temple of Heaven was the center of imperial ceremonies and the symbol of the connection between the "Son of Heaven" (the Emperor) and the universe, from where the Ming Emperors received the "Mandate of Heaven" to govern the middle Kingdom.
 Construction of the Temple of Heaven began during the reign of Emperor Yongle and was completed around 1420.
 The harmonious architecture as well as the simple beauty of the Temple of Heaven inspire visitors to this day.

 CHINA TRAVEL: JOURNEY BY HIGHSPEED TRAIN FROM BEIJING TO LUOYANG IN CHINA